microsoft/pxt-arcade/docs/hardware/adding.md

 The software takes the installed crystal frequency from a specific bootloader location, but best to stick to 8MHz.

-Following is the recommended pinout.
-The recommended pinout for header is defined above.
+The following is the recommended pinout.
+The recommended pinout for header was described above.
 It's consistent with the config for the generic F4 in the bootloader repo.

 ```